madbomb122/PlexTools/README.md

 ## Description
 Various powershell scripts for plex servers.

-`plex-metaclean.ps1` -Removes metadata folders that meet the following conditiins
+`plex-metaclean.ps1` -Removes metadata folders (TV Shows and/or Movies) that meet the following conditions
 1. Folder does not have the following file `\Contents\_combined\Info.xml`
 2. There is no tile in the file above